 (For more information on how this done, go to any network/streaming service’s website and see how they describe their own shows.
 This is the kind of language they’re looking for.)

 6. Character breakdowns.
 Now that you’ve introduced your series, it’s time to list and describe your main characters.
 List each character by name, approximate age and race (if relevant), and role (professional title, place in the family, etc.), followed by a one- or two-paragraph-long description of the character’s personality, motivations, strengths, weaknesses, and relationships to the other characters.
 What does each character want?
 What are the obvious behavioral peccadillos that make this person interesting?
-(For example, Dr. Shaun Murphy in David Shore’s The Good Doctor is an autistic savant.)
+(For example, Dr. Shaun Murphy in David Shore’s The Good Doctor was an autistic savant.)
 If the character is going to change over the course of the series (e.g. Walter White in Vince Gilligan’s Breaking Bad), how will that change be manifested?
 Avoid lengthy biographical information.
 All buyers want to know is who this character is now.

 Only list your main characters.
 Try it keep the list down to six or seven.
 Spend the majority of time describing your lead characters, less so supporting characters.

-7. Episode format.
+7. An episode format.
 Every show has its own style, rhythm and structure.
 What does a typical episode of your show look like?
 How does it naturally begin?
 How does it progress?
 How does it end?
 Does it regularly make use of stylistic flourishes like flashbacks, cutaways, voice-overs, or fantasy sequences?
 If so, what are the rules for their use?
 If you’ve created a game show or competition-style reality show, what are the rules?
 How is the game played?
 How are the players judged, eliminated, and/or rewarded?
 You need to include all these details not only to sell the series, but to provide a guide to writers and showrunners if and when it goes into production.

 9. Special terminology.
 If you’re creating a sci-fi or fantasy series, you should list and describe any special terms or technologies that are key to understanding your show.
 Before Star Trek, there was no general understanding of terms like “transporters,” “warp drive,” “phasers” or “tricorders.”
 Pitching Game of Thrones required a cursory explanation of terms like “The Seven Kingdoms,” “direwolves,” “White Walkers,” and “warging.”

-10. Pilot episode synopsis.
+10. A pilot episode synopsis.
 Now that you’ve set your stage, it is time to describe your pilot episode.
 This is generally a short one- or -two-page-long synopsis that details the principal action that occurs in the first, introductory episode.
 In addition to description, the synopsis can contain key dialogue and exchanges.
 Don’t bother breaking the synopsis up into “acts,” as the length of placement of these can vary from network to network, and be absent entirely on premium cable platforms.

 11. Episode thumbnails.
 Next, include three or four thumb-length descriptions of subsequent episodes.
 Write only about a paragraph for each, setting up the principal A- and B-plots and then describing how they’re resolved.
 The purpose here is to demonstrate that our idea isn’t just a one-shot, but has “legs” that can carry it over the course of one or more seasons.

-12. Season finale.
+12. Your season finale.
 If you have designed a serialized show, or even if your episodic series contains serialized elements that carry over from one episode to the next, then you should end with a short description of how your series ending its first season.
 Will the main conflict be resolved?
 Or will there be a cliff-hanger that carries over into (hopefully) Season Two?

-13. FAQ section.
+13. A FAQ section.
 End with a Q & A section in which you raise and then answer what you expect will be the most frequently asked questions about your show.
 Focus on the concept and the narrative, not technical issues like casting or budgets, things that aren’t in a writer’s purview in any case.

 A series bible is a work unto itself.
 A typical one can run anywhere from 10 to 20 pages.
 Your goal is to present your idea in such a way that the reader can easily “see” the show in its entirely and understand what if feels like to watch a typical episode.
 Between this and your pilot script, you’ll have the tools you need to partner with an established producer and, with luck, turn your vision into a reality. – Allen B. Ury